 I recently remembered making burlap flowers with my mom when I was in my early teens and decided I wanted to try to make them again.
 The burlap flowers were easy enough for us as kids to make and our mom was good at teaching us DIY projects and crafts.
 As a trip down memory lane, I set out to reproduce the DIY burlap flowers that I remembered.
+I also put together five pages of tips for working with burlap.
+You can find the tips in my Resource Library.

 Materials and Tools to make DIY Burlap Flowers